 S.V.D.P. has a service contract with the Village to provide administrative services.
-The charges under this contract were approximately \$1,649,000 and \$1,624,000 in 2015 and 2014, respectively.
+The charges under this contract were approximately \$1,624,000 and \$1,606,000 in 2014 and 2013, respectively.

-Contract services with Martha's Village and Kitchen, Inc.

-S.V.D.P. has a service contract with MVK to provide administrative services.
-The charges under this contract were approximately \$70,000 and \$187,000 in 2015 and 2014.
+Contract services with Martha's Village and Kitchen, Inc. S.V.D.P. has a service contract with MVK to provide administrative services.
+The charges under this contract were approximately \$187,000 and \$225,000 in 2014 and 2013.

-Related party rental income

-S.V.D.P., Village Place, 16th and Market, and 15th & Commercial lease property for the various operating activities of the Village and MVK under long-term operating leases expiring at various dates through 2028.
+Related party rental income S.V.D.P., Village Place, 16th and Market, the Teen Center, and 15th & Commercial lease property for the various operating activities of the Village and MVK under long-term operating leases and a rent subsidy agreement expiring at various dates through 2028.
 Generally these leases are adjusted annually for changes in the Consumer Price Index.